kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 It's always a story of a person who has a goal.

-But that person is in a difficult spot.
+But that person is in a difficult spot and has a big obstacle.

 That character just kept going.